 Definition

 This element stores a single event in an activity's history.
 It denotes an event in the history of an activity, containing its properties at the time the event occurred.
-Every entry MUST contain at least a timestamp (as attribute), the status of the activity at this timestamp, and a WS-Addressing .

-[WSADDR] endpoint reference to the managing service.
+Every entry MUST contain at least a timestamp (as attribute), the status of the activity at this timestamp, and a WS-Addressing [WSADDR] endpoint reference to the managing service.
 Once an ActivityHistoryEntry is written, it MUST NOT be altered.
 Additional information about the respective activity has to be appended to the ActivityHistory by adding a new ActivityHistoryEntry element.

 Multiplicity